glennmatlin/FIFE_manuscript/wopr/main.typ

 = Impact Statement
-This work consolidates emerging practices for incorporating LLMs into open‑ended, language‑ centric wargames.
+This work consolidates emerging practices for incorporating LMs into open‑ended, language‑ centric wargames.
 The primary impact is practical: clearer reporting, lightweight evaluation, and reproducible artifacts that support analysts and researchers.
 We aim to reduce duplicated effort, surface trade‑offs transparently, and improve the interpretability of results used in